Chicken Fettuccine Alfredo

 With short cuts of pasta, this isn’t an issue, but regular stirring is still recommended.

-overhead image of plate of chicken fettuccine alfredo with fork
+overhead image of a plate of chicken fettuccine alfredo with a fork stuck in.

 Variations on this Chicken Fettuccine Alfredo:

-• Swap the chicken for crumbled Italian sausage (or turkey sausage) for a fun, flavorful twist.
+• Swap the chicken for crumbled Italian sausage (or turkey sausage) for a fun, flavorful twist, or try this Creamy Shrimp Linguine if you’re a seafood lover.

 • Swap the heavy cream for half and half to cut out some of the fat (keeping in mind it won’t have as rich a flavor, but it will still be delicious).